Chart Color Schemes

 Population

-Population growth drivers in Emu Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Emu Park are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It is noted that these state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
-Future population trends forecast a significant increase in the top quartile of Australian non-metropolitan areas, with Emu Park expected to increase by 758 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 25.2% in total over the 17 years.
+This growth was primarily driven by interstate migration, contributing approximately 91.0% of overall population gains during recent periods.
+For future projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort.
+By 2041, a significant population increase is forecasted for the top quartile of Australian non-metropolitan areas, including the Emu Park statistical area (Lv2).
+Based on aggregated SA2-level projections, the area is expected to increase by 763 persons over the next 17 years, reflecting an overall increase of 20.5%.

 Frequently Asked Questions - Population